AriFordsham/GHCWiki/trac-repository-admin.md

 ### Explicit synchronization

 This is the preferred method of repository synchronization.
-It requires setting the `[trac]  repository_sync_per_request` option in [trac.ini](trac-ini#) to an empty value, and adding a call to `trac-admin` in the post-commit hook of each repository.
-Additionally, if a repository allows changing revision metadata, a call to `trac-admin` must be added to the post-revprop-change hook as well.
+It requires setting the `sync_per_request` attribute to `false`, and adding a call to `trac-admin` in the `post-commit` hook of each repository.
+Additionally, if a repository allows changing revision metadata, a call to `trac-admin` must be added to the `post-revprop-change` hook as well.

 <table><tr><th>`changeset added <repos> <rev> […]`</th>
 <td>